 Villa Heights in Roanoke was constructed by 1820 for Lt.
 Colonel Elijah McClanahan.
 A veteran of the War of 1812, McClanahan owned most of the land that ultimately became the Northwest section of Roanoke City, which included “Long Meadow,” the future site of Villa Heights, a large, brick, two-story dwelling.
 Designed in the Federal style with a center passage, the house retains its original single-pile floor plan.
 During the early 20th century significant alterations in the then popular Classical Revival style were made to the house with the addition of interior and exterior elements.

-Featuring a monumental portico with Doric columns and fluted pilasters, fanlight and sidelights at its main entrance, the façade is both dramatic and architecturally distinctive.
-The interior retains intact early 20th century wood molding and trim, paneled wooden doors, and fireplace mantels.
-Although the house was re-purposed in the late 1950s for public recreational use, it remains illustrative of an early 19th-century dwelling with later significant Classical Revival details.
+Featuring a monumental portico with Doric columns and fluted pilasters and a fanlight and sidelights at its main entrance, the façade is both dramatic and architecturally distinctive.
+The interior retains intact early-20th-century wood molding and trim, paneled wooden doors, and fireplace mantels.
+Although the house was re-purposed in the late 1950s for public recreational use, it remains illustrative of an early-19th-century dwelling with later significant Classical Revival details.

 VLR: Virginia Landmarks Register

 NPS: National Park Service